Potstickers (Chinese Dumplings)

-20 years?!
+25 years?!
 Geeze!!

 When I was 17 years old, and fresh out of high school, I had the opportunity to go overseas on a mission/study trip to the north western province of Xinjiang, China.
 We spent our days studying Chinese history and language, exploring markets and monuments, and making friends.

-We spent the summer getting to know our new friends… their thoughts on life and social issues, family history, and Chinese customs.
+We spent the summer getting to know our new friends… Their thoughts on life and social issues, family history, and Chinese customs.

-And of course that eventually led us to food.
+And of course, that eventually led us to food.

 We decided we would prepare a half American half Chinese feast together.
 So we went to the market in search of ingredients we could turn into something very American, which was quite a challenge in the remote town where we were staying.

 We settled on fried chicken and home fries as the American portion, bringing back a whole chicken with its head still attached.
-I ended up with the task of beheading and cleaning the bird… my first experience with boning a chicken.
+I ended up with the task of beheading and cleaning the bird… My first experience with boning a chicken.
 Yet even with our limited ingredient options and lack of experience, our dishes turned out fairly well.

 We sat on the floor around a coffee table in a small apartment rolling out circles of dough and learning to properly crimp the Chinese dumplings… Laughing through our language barrier, smiling, and making memories that will last a lifetime.

-Today’s potstickers are the Chinese dumplings I was taught to make so many years ago, with soft pork and veggie filling and a homemade 2-ingredient dough that blows wonton wrappers out of the water.
+Today’s potstickers are the Chinese dumplings I was taught to make so many years ago, with soft pork and vegetable filling and a homemade 2-ingredient dough that blows wonton wrappers out of the water.
 And let’s not forget the spicy soy dipping sauce!